vmanep2/devops-web-project/README.md

 # Java Web App Deployment with AWS CI/CD
-Welcom to this project combining Java web app development and AWS CI/CD tools
+Welcome to this project combining Java web app development and AWS CI/CD tools

+The deployment pipeline I'm building around the Java web app in this repository is invisible to the end-user, but makes a big impact by automating the software release processes.

+## Technologies

+ - **Amazon EC2**
+ - **AWS CodeArtifact**
+ - **AWS CodeBuild**
+ - **AWS CodeArtifact**
+ - **AWS CodePiepline**

 ## Setup